lzwjava/lzwjava.github.io/original/2025-07-21-car-lamp-en.md

 generated: false
 ---

-Using a lamp in my car makes the environment bright, so the inner brightness and outer brightness are approximately the same.
-I chose a USB-powered one without a battery.
-This means that the socket connecting to the cigarette lighter in my EV car can power this lamp.
-When I lock the car, the lamp will automatically turn off.
+Using a lamp in my car makes the interior bright, so the brightness inside and outside is approximately the same.
+This helps my eyes feel more comfortable while driving.
+I chose a USB-powered lamp without a battery.
+This means the socket connected to the cigarette lighter in my EV car can power the lamp.
+When I lock the car, the lamp automatically turns off.

 Before, I used one that had a battery.
 Because this kind of lamp is often used at home for studying, etc., having a battery makes them easy to move around without needing to connect to a socket.
 So, with a lamp that has a battery, I needed to touch the base of the lamp to turn it off.